Venom (character): Agent Venom (Flash Thompson)

-On December 9, 2010, Marvel Comics announced a new "black ops" Venom owned by the government.
+On December 9, 2010, Marvel Comics announced a new "black ops" Venom operating for the government.
 This new Venom was featured in a new series called Venom in March 2011.
 The birth of the new Venom can be seen in The Amazing Spider-Man #654 in February 2011.
-On January 28, 2011, the identity of "black ops" Venom was revealed to be Flash Thompson.
+On January 28, 2011, Venom's identity was revealed to be Flash Thompson.
 Flash is hired by the government to be a special agent wearing the Venom symbiote as part of Project Rebirth.
 Flash is only allowed to wear the suit for up to 48 hours, or risk a permanent bonding with the symbiote.
-Along with the alien, Flash is equipped with a "Multi-Gun" designed to change into any type of gun Flash needs.
+Along with the alien, Flash is equipped with a "Multi-Gun" designed to change into any type of gun he needs.
 The Government is also equipped with a "kill switch" designed to take Flash out if he loses control.
-Flash rejects the kill switch and later joins the Secret Avengers, Thunderbolts, Guardians of the Galaxy, and even becomes appointed by the Klyntar a Space Knight.
+Flash rejects the kill switch and later joins the Secret Avengers, Thunderbolts, Guardians of the Galaxy, and is appointed as a Space Knight by the Klyntar.